Nyungwe National Park

 Nyungwe National Park is most alluring for its primates: 13 species in all, including humankind’s closest living relative the chimpanzee, as well as the handsome L’Hoest’s monkey and hundred-strong troops of the delightfully acrobatic Angola Columbus.

-The most important ornithological site in Rwanda, Nyungwe National Park harbours almost 300 bird species of which two dozen are restricted to a handful of montane forests on the Albertine Rift.
+The most important ornithological site in Rwanda, Nyungwe forest National Park harbours almost 300 bird species of which two dozen are restricted to a handful of montane forests on the Albertine Rift.
 The avian highlight of Nyungwe is the great blue Turaco – an outlandish blue, red and green bird which streams from tree to tree like a procession of streamlined psychedelic turkeys.

 Species in Nyungwe National Park

 Nyungwe forest has a wide diversity of animal species, making it a priority for conservation in Africa.
 The forest is situated in a region where several large-scale biogeographical zones meet and the variety of terrestrial biomes provide a great span of microhabitats for many different species of plants and animals.

 The park contains 13 different primate species (25% of Africa’s total), 275 bird species, 1068 plant species, 85 mammal species, 32 amphibian and 38 reptile species.

 Many of these animals are restricted-range species that are only found in the Albertine Rift Montane forests ecoregion in Africa.
 In fact, the number of endemic species found here is greater than in any other forest in the Albertine Rift Mountains that has been surveyed.
 The forest, which reaches its maximum altitude of 3000 meters above sea level, is of particular interest for the presence of colonies of chimpanzees (Pan troglodytes – Blumenbach, 1775) and Angola Columbus (Columbus angiogenesis – Sclater 1860), the latter now extinct in Angola for the intense hunt for which they were subjected.